dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

 - `verb` should be set to `get`
 - and `resource` should be set to a Kubernetes RBAC resource name (as defined in the table above)

-Continuing with our running example `ClusterRoleBinding` that allows the user bob access only to the `audit_ee` resource (i.e., Calico Enterprise audit logs), we can verify that bob has that access with the following:
+Continuing with our running example `ClusterRoleBinding` that allows the user bob access only to the `audit_ee` resource (i.e., Tigera Secure audit logs), we can verify that bob has that access with the following:

 ```